-The best body scrub
+Best body scrub

 - Olive oil contains antioxidants that are good for the skin and hydrates effectively as well.

-- Shea butter is a fairly rich emollient that helps moisturize and even forms a barrier to prevent moisture loss.
+- Shea butter is a rich emollient that helps moisturize and even forms a barrier to prevent moisture loss.

-- Oatmeal is ideal for sensitive or irritated skin as it helps soothe redness and itching.
+- Oatmeal is ideal for sensitive or irritated skin as it soothes redness and itching.
 It also helps moisturize and fortify the skin’s protective barrier.

-- Salicylic acid is an ingredient that can help fight acne.
+- Salicylic acid can help fight acne.
 It also works as a chemical exfoliant and can clean deep within the pores.

+- Charcoal works as a cleanser that detoxifies as it removes dirt and oil.

 Packaging

-Many thick body scrubs come in a tub, which can get messy since you have to use your fingers to scoop out the scrub.
-Thinner scrubs often come in a squeeze tube, so you don’t have to worry about a mess or bacteria getting inside the container.
+Many thick body scrubs come in a tub, which can get messy since you have to use your fingers to scoop them out.
+Thinner scrubs often come in a squeeze tube, so you don’t have to worry about a mess or bacteria getting inside.

 Fragrance